Ma Jaya: Early life and spiritual beginnings

-Ma Jaya was born Joyce Green in Brooklyn, New York, and grew up in a cellar apartment near Brighton Beach.
+Ma Jaya was born as Joyce Green in Brooklyn, New York, and grew up in a cellar apartment near Brighton Beach.
 Her mother died from cancer when Jaya was thirteen years old.
-Ma Jaya said that as a young girl, she had conversations with unhoused people who lived underneath the Coney Island boardwalk.
-The interactions led her to spend more time on Coney Island where she eventually met her future husband, Sal DiFiore.
+Ma Jaya said that as a young girl, she had conversations with unhoused people who lived underneath Coney Island boardwalk.
+The interactions led her to spend more time on Coney Island where she eventually met her husband, Sal DiFiore.

 Ma Jaya and DiFiore married in 1956 and had three children.
-Jaya struggled with obesity in her thirties and in 1972 enrolled in a Jack LaLanne weight-loss class where she learned a breathing exercise for weight loss.
-While practicing the breathing exercise at her home, she claimed to have a series of mystical visions of Jesus Christ, Bhagawan Nityananda, and Neem Karoli Baba.
+Jaya struggled with obesity in her thirties and in 1972 enrolled in Jack LaLanne weight-loss class where she learned breathing exercises for weight loss.
+While practicing the breathing exercise at home, she claimed to have series of mystical visions of Jesus Christ, and Neem Karoli Baba.
 After an alleged experience of stigmata, Jaya began meditating on a regular basis and became acquainted with spiritual teacher Hilda Charlton who helped to introduce her to spiritual seekers in the New York area.

 Kashi Ashram

 Ma Jaya moved to Indian River County, Florida, in 1976 where she founded Kashi Ashram.
-The 80 acre property, on the St. Sebastian River just west of the city of Sebastian, was developed in part by students.
+The 80 acre property, on the St. Sebastian River just west of the city of Sebastian, was developed by students.
 The ashram has a communal living structure; residents help with maintenance, food preparation, and participation in yoga and meditation practices.
 At one time, the ashram had more than two hundred residents.

 A K–12 primary and secondary education center called the River School (originally the Ranch School) was opened in the early 1980s and closed after graduating its final class in 2005.

-An HIV/AIDS education and prevention program named the River Fund was created in 1990 and is still in operation.
+The River Fund, an HIV/AIDS education and prevention program, was created in 1990 and is still in operation.

+In the early 1990s, Ma Jaya frequently visited the Comprehensive AIDS Program in Palm Beach County, Florida.
+She was known for wearing strong perfume because, according to her, she wanted her boys to know she was there, referring to a number of men who lost their eyesight due to complications of living with AIDS.
+During her visits, she brought baked goods that she distributed to the program's staff and clients.

 An affordable living community named By the River was opened in 2009 and included accommodations for forty low-income seniors.
-By the River was foreclosed in 2013.
+By the River was foreclosed on in 2013.

-The Kashi Ashram community remains active and includes a retreat center, yoga school, and sustainable farm.
-The retreat was visited by Julia Roberts after she discovered Ma Jaya's teachings when researching her role for the 2010 film Eat Pray Love.
+The Kashi Ashram community remains active, including a retreat center, yoga school, and sustainable farm.
+The retreat was visited by Julia Roberts after she discovered Ma Jaya's teachings while researching her role for the 2010 film Eat Pray Love.

 Satellite branches of Kashi Ashram were established in New York, Los Angeles, Chicago, Colorado, Santa Fe, and Atlanta.
-Kashi Atlanta Ashram was founded in 1999 in the Candler Park neighborhood by Jaya Devi Bhagavati.
+Jaya Devi Bhagavati founded Kashi Atlanta Ashram in 1999 in the Candler Park neighborhood.